Generic Routing Encapsulation (GRE)

 Schedulers and rewrite rules—Depending on the CoS classification on the GRE port, you can apply both schedulers and rewrite rules to the encapsulated packets transmitted through the tunnel.

-At the GRE tunnel endpoint—When the switch is a tunnel remote router, you can apply CoS classifiers on the GRE port and schedulers and rewrite rules on the egress port to control the transmission of a de-encapsulated GRE packet out from the egress port.
+At the GRE tunnel endpoint—When the switch is a tunnel remote router, you can apply CoS classifiers on the GRE port and schedulers.
+You can also rewrite rules on the egress port to control the transmission of a de-encapsulated GRE packet out from the egress port.

 Firewall filters provide rules that define whether to permit, deny, or forward packets that are transiting an interface on a switch.
 (For details, see Firewall Filters for EX Series Switches Overview.)
 Because of the encapsulation and de-encapsulation performed by GRE, you are constrained as to where you can apply a firewall filter to filter tunneled packets and which header will be affected.
 Table 1 identifies these constraints.